mongodb/leafygreen-ui/README.md

 yarn ts:downlevel
 ```

 3. Publish all packages to NPM using changesets.
-This can be done from master.
+This can be done from the `main` branch.

 ```
 yarn release